zephraph/notes/Projects/procedure.md

 [[StackTracey]] gives us access to the source file.
 We know the line `match` is on.
 We could naively start at `match` and search for a string match to the name of the child we're looking for.
 That'd be simple _but_ it's possible a single child could be used multiple times in different locations.
 Instead of that, I'm going to write a _light_ parser.
 I want to capture everything inside `match( ... )`.
 I want to know what line each element is on and which child it belongs to.

+*2021-05-28*

+#### Implementing a match parser

+Given that I'm using [[StackTracey]] I'm provided a mechanism to get the source file as an array of lines.
+It also provides me the line number and column of where the stack trace was issued.
+As I noted at the end of [[#Adding error handling]], I'm creating a stack trace when `match` is called and popping the top most frame (where the error creation happens) so that the stack trace actually points to `match`.